Grablocker/Grablocker/README.md

 - 👋 Hi, I’m @Grablocker
 - 👀 I’m interested in CS and CS:GO
 - 🌱 I’m currently learning Python and OS
-- 💞️ I’m looking to collaborate on students majoring Maths
+- 💞️ I’m looking to collaborate on students majoring Maths or Politics
 - 📫 Issue to get access to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...